 How Safe is Your Estate From Going Through Probate Court?

 Probate is the process of interpreting a will.
-Court is an often expensive and frightening place where words can get you in hot water, or free you from your troubles.
+Probate Court is where that happens.

-Always mind your words in Court, or in Probate Court, always mind the decedent’s words (decedent = the person who died).
+Always mind your words in Court.
+In Probate Court, always mind the decedent’s words (decedent = the person who died).

 What is Probate Court?